mpnally/Terrifically-Simple-JSON/README.md

 references to them [and perhaps some operators on them, but operators are outside of the scope of JSON].
 JSON has built-in notations for referencing numbers, booleans and strings—for other datatypes, we must state explicitly which notation we're using, or rely on out-of-band knowledge.
+This view of datatypes says that in Terrifically Simple JSON, values as well as objects, must correspond to entities in the API model.

+I'm not suggesting that anyone would actually encode a number in JSON in this way—the point is to show that the concept works for all datatypes.
+If you need a way to encode dates and other dataypes that distinguishes them from strings, this is the way you should do it in Terrifically Simple JSON.
+If you don't need to distinguish dates from their stringified equivalents—that is, you rely on the client having enough context— you can represent dates as simple strings.

 ## Not a media type?
 Really?

 I may be on shaky ground here.
-I do not think the 3 constraints indicate a new media type—they emphasize using JSON directly instead of using it to build your own media type— but it may be that the use of `_id` (and optionally `_idRef` and `_idRefNotation`) constitutes the definition of a new media type.
+The 3 constraints do not indicate a new media type—they emphasize using JSON directly instead of using it to build your own media type— but it may be that the use of `_id` (and optionally `_ref` and `_refNotation`) implies the definition of a new media type that should be declared.

-## Full Disclosure
+## Prior Art and Acknowledgements

-If you know RDF, you will recognize that Terrifically Simple JSON is a proprietary format for a loose interpretation of the RDF data model.
+If you know RDF, you will recognize that Terrifically Simple JSON is a representation format for a loose interpretation of the RDF data model.
 Adding an `_id` property to a JSON object converts JSON's name/value pairs to RDF triples, with the value of the `_id` property providing the subject.
 JSON objects without an `_id` property are interpreted as blank nodes.
-Compared to the real RDF data model, Terrifically Simple JSON's interpretation drops the requirements that predicates and classes be entities identified with URLs and gives up the ability to express multi-valued properties, considering it more important to use JSON's array feature in a natural way for list-valued properties.
+Compared to the real RDF data model, Terrifically Simple JSON's interpretation drops the requirements that predicates and classes be entities identified with URLs and gives up the ability to express multi-valued properties, considering it more important to use JSON's array feature in a natural way to express list-valued properties.
 Having done a couple of projects using a strict interpretation of the RDF model, I've seen that those features cause significant friction in practical API programming.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially JSON-LD, whose complexity is likely to be fatal in my opinion, but also RDF/JSON.
 Hence the need for Terrifically Simple JSON.

 Terrifically Simple JSON has few concepts, but those it has are mostly stolen from elsewhere.
-The original contribution is in what I took out, not what I left in.
+The value is in what was left out, not what was left in.

 ## _
 <a name="footnote1"><sup>1</sup></a> Terrifically Simple JSON could also be used in other contexts where JSON is used. <a href="#ref1">↩</a>